awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Migrating.md

 In some cases, the DB snapshot might not be in the AWS Region where you want to locate your data\.
 If so, use the Amazon RDS console to copy the DB snapshot to that AWS Region\.
 For information about copying a DB snapshot, see [Copying a DB snapshot](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_CopySnapshot.html)\.

 You can migrate RDS for PostgreSQL snapshots that are compatible with the Aurora PostgreSQL versions available in the given AWS Region\.
-For example, a snapshot from an RDS for PostgreSQL 11\.1 DB instance can be migrated to Aurora PostgreSQL version 11\.4, 11\.7, 11\.8, or 11\.9 in the US West \(N\.
+For example, you can migrate a snapshot from an RDS for PostgreSQL 11\.1 DB instance to Aurora PostgreSQL version 11\.4, 11\.7, 11\.8, or 11\.9 in the US West \(N\.
 California\) Region\.
-An RDS PostgreSQL 10\.11 snapshot can be migrated to Aurora PostgreSQL 10\.11, 10\.12, 10\.13, and 10\.14\.
+You can migrate RDS for PostgreSQL 10\.11 snapshot to Aurora PostgreSQL 10\.11, 10\.12, 10\.13, and 10\.14\.
 In other words, the RDS for PostgreSQL snapshot must use the same or a lower minor version as the Aurora PostgreSQL\.

 You can also choose for your new Aurora PostgreSQL DB cluster to be encrypted at rest by using an AWS KMS key\.
 This option is available only for unencrypted DB snapshots\.